-Back to the future: LiLpoH, standing for Life, Liberty, & the pursuit of Happiness.
-Over the past decade, I’ve blogged under both this key phrase from our Declaration, and my state’s motto: sic semper tyrannis, thus always to tyrants.
+LiLpoH, standing for Life, Liberty, & the pursuit of Happiness.
+Over the past 15 years, I’ve blogged under both this key phrase from our Declaration, and my state’s motto: sic semper tyrannis, thus always to tyrants.

 Both are different ways of saying the same thing: that we Americans have a republic that was born in battle against those who would rule us imperially, without our true consent.
 Whether from London, or Washington, D.C.
 And that my blogging is a small way of reminding us of what we should all hold dear.

 I’m a national security grunt, now retired.
-My heroes were those who stood tall for liberty: George Washington, John Adams, James Madison, Patrick Henry, and Thomas Jefferson among them.
+My heroes were those who stood tall for liberty: George Washington, James Madison, Patrick Henry, and Thomas Jefferson among them.
+The modern leaders I most admire?
+Ronald Reagan, Winston Churchill, and John Paul II, all of whom knew how to deal with tyrants.

 Our task as Americans is to at least attempt to live up to our Founders’ ideals of defending life, liberty, and the pursuit of happiness.
 To me this means that our government should protect us from enemies, foreign and domestic (hmm, sounds like an oath I swore…).
 And little else.